What Does Buy-to-Let Mean?

 The rental yield, which represents the annual rental income as a percentage of the property’s purchase price, is essential to any successful BTL property.
 This is calculated by dividing the annual rental income by the purchase price and then multiplying it by 100.
 For example, a property that costs £200,000 and generates £12,000 in rental income has a rental yield of 6%, which is a good rate for most properties.

-Considering area demographics and how rents rise, it is a smart move for investors when working out their potential future yields, but it is wise not to expect the value of rent to rise too much as it very much depends on the individual appeal of a property to renters.
+Considering area demographics and how rents rise, it is a smart move for investors to work out their potential future yields, but it is wise not to expect the value of rent to rise too much, as it very much depends on the individual appeal of a property (and area) to renters.
 Properties with lower yield rates are less likely to be approved for BTL mortgages, and in general, represent a less worthy financial investment due to the length of time it will take for the investor to see a profit.

 Acting As A Buy-To-Let Landlord

 A buyer must be aware that becoming a landlord involves considerable legal and practical responsibilities.
-From handling tenant issues to maintaining the property, landlords are expected to provide a safe and habitable environment for tenants, which can be stressful to manage as well as requiring constant financial investment into the property.
+From handling tenant issues to maintaining the property, landlords are expected to provide a safe and habitable environment for tenants, which can be stressful to manage as it requires constant financial investment into the upkeep of the property.

 Landlords must ensure the property meets health and safety requirements, including regular gas and electrical safety checks, installing smoke and carbon monoxide alarms, and keeping the property in a good state of repair so that it conforms to the Fit For Human Habitation Act.
-Tenants have considerable rights that landlords have to be aware of before they begin letting out the property, as violating any of these can be incredibly costly and, see landlords restricted in letting out their property.
+Tenants have considerable rights that landlords have to be aware of before they begin letting out the property, as violating any of these can be incredibly costly and restrict landlords in letting out their property.

 Tenancy agreements protect both landlords and tenants.
 Agreements should outline the terms of tenancy, rent, maintenance responsibilities, and notice periods for both parties.
 In the UK, landlords are required to place tenant deposits in a government-approved deposit protection scheme, safeguarding the tenant’s deposit and helping to resolve disputes fairly if there are issues with the state of the property when the tenant moves out.